Adjustable versus fixed rate loans

-During the early amortization period of a fixed-rate loan, a large percentage of your payment pays interest, and a much smaller part goes to principal.
-As you pay on the loan, more of your payment goes toward principal.
+During the early amortization period of a fixed-rate loan, most of your monthly payment goes toward interest, and a much smaller part goes to principal.
+As you pay on the loan, more of your payment is applied to principal.

-You can choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
-Call Homewithloan.com at 972.798.2110 to discuss how we can help.
+You can choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Homewithloan.com at 972.798.2110 to learn more.

-ARMs usually start at a very low rate that may increase as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start at a very low rate that may increase over time.
+You've probably heard of 5/1 or 3/1 ARMs.
 In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-Loans like this are best for people who anticipate moving within three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the initial lock expires.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 972.798.2110.
 It's our job to answer these questions and many others, so we're happy to help!